Sharonayodele/budget_analysis/README.md

 The dashboard should:
 - List all the employees and their salaries
 - Track the projects' costs and project health.
-- Be user friendly and easy to sort/filter.
+- Be user-friendly and easy to sort/filter.

 **Dashboard mockup**
 Some of the data visuals that may be appropriate for answering our questions include: